nfuhs/get-started-elm/README.md

 #### Conclusion

-This blog post showed you how to decode JSON with Elm and created an little app to consume API calls with it.
+This blog post gave you an short introduction to Elm and how to decode JSON with it.

-example

 If you're hooked right now I highly recommend reading: